 The company started testing indoor delivery robots and drones for deliveries last year, but this is the first time that it deploys autonomous delivery vehicles on public roads.

-"This project aims to minimize the risk of potential infections caused by human contact and meet the needs of customers at this special time," said meituan in a note.
+“This project aims to minimize the risk of potential infections caused by human contact and meet customer needs at this special time,” said meituan in a note.

-According to a company spokesperson, his vehicle can carry up to 100 kilograms of cargo and deliver three to five orders for each trip.
+According to a company spokesperson, its vehicle can carry up to 100 kilograms of goods and deliver three to five orders per trip.

-The contactless delivery initiatives address recent customer fears of making contact with couriers, which have cast a shadow over the booming food delivery industry in the country.
+The contactless delivery initiatives address customers' recent fears of coming into contact with couriers, which have cast a shadow over the booming food delivery sector in the country.

 A sick courier in Shenzhen worked for 14 days before he was diagnosed with the disease, while four staff members of a fast food restaurant in Chongqing were working under infection, according to local media reports.

-Although unmanned delivery services existed prior to the outbreak, the outbreak paradoxically "promoted the popularity of the system," according to Yang Xu, senior analyst for the research firm Analysys.
+Although unmanned delivery services existed before the epidemic, the epidemic paradoxically “promoted the popularity of the system,” according to Yang Xu, senior analyst for the research firm Analysys.

 Not just Meituan.
 The delivery robot system takes hold.